andrew/ultimate-awesome/README.md

 - [MobileHackersWeapons](https://github.com/hahwul/MobileHackersWeapons) - Mobile Hacker's Weapons / A collection of cool tools used by Mobile hackers.
 Happy hacking , Happy bug-hunting.
 - [awesome-ttygames](https://github.com/ligurio/awesome-ttygames) -  Unix ASCII games.
 - [awesome-learning](https://github.com/Lets-DevOps/awesome-learning) - A curated list for DevOps learning resources.
 Join the slack channel to discuss more.
+- [awesome-react-framer-x](https://github.com/davo/awesome-react-framer-x) - A collection of awesome links to learn React, ES6 & Framer X.
 - [awesome-polars](https://github.com/ddotta/awesome-polars) - A curated list of Polars talks, tools, examples & articles.
 Contributions welcome ! .
-- [awesome-react-framer-x](https://github.com/davo/awesome-react-framer-x) - A collection of awesome links to learn React, ES6 & Framer X.
 - [awesome-rl-for-cybersecurity](https://github.com/Limmen/awesome-rl-for-cybersecurity) - A curated list of resources dedicated to reinforcement learning applied to cyber security. .
 - [awesome-fuzzing](https://github.com/cpuu/awesome-fuzzing) - A curated list of awesome Fuzzing(or Fuzz Testing) for software security.
 - [awesome-uxn](https://github.com/hundredrabbits/awesome-uxn) - Awesome things from the community.
 - [awesome-swiftui](https://github.com/onmyway133/awesome-swiftui) - 🌮 Awesome resources, articles, libraries about SwiftUI.
 - [awesome-api-clients](https://github.com/stepci/awesome-api-clients) - List of awesome API clients.
 Postman and Insomnia alternatives.
-- [Awesome-Language-Model-on-Graphs](https://github.com/PeterGriffinJin/Awesome-Language-Model-on-Graphs) - A curated list of papers and resources based on "Large Language Models on Graphs: A Comprehensive Survey" (TKDE).
 - [awesome-github](https://github.com/phillipadsmith/awesome-github) - A curated list of GitHub's awesomeness.
 - [awesome-ethereum](https://github.com/bekatom/awesome-ethereum) - :zap: Awesome Ethereum Resources.
 - [awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
 This all includes tools to work with anything in general that makes changes to a system for the purposes of hiding information.